NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/FHIRAssets/AllAssets/All-Profiles/UKCore-Observation-Lab--Test-Result.page.md

 <code>Observation.hasMember</code> is only used for <code>Observations</code> that represent test groups and is therefore out of scope for test result <code>Observations</code>.

-Refer to the {{pagelink:R4ObservationTestGroup}} profile definition and the design guidance for {{pagelink:DesignRelatedTests}} for further information.
+Refer to the {{pagelink:R4ObservationTestGroup}} profile definition and the {{pagelink:DesignOverview}} section for further information.

 ### Related Links
 * R4 Resource: [Observation](https://hl7.org/fhir/R4/observation.html)